argodevops/ArgoBEAST/docs/source/pages.rst

         self.enter_password(password)

 But this is **no longer a single UI action** — it’s a **mini workflow**.
-Even though it’s small, it represents a *sequence* of steps, which is the responsibility of the **Actions** layer.
+Even though it's small, it represents a *sequence* of steps, which is the responsibility of the **Actions** layer.

 Why?